aem-design/npm-compose-webpack/README.md

   },
 })
 ```

-**NOTE:** Using `ifUtil` outside of the webpack callback function will yeild incorrect results as the environment configuration won't be configured.
-This may be changed in a future update.

 ## Features
 Following the zero-config approach we are going for there are a number of things OOTB we do to help the situation that is browser support and modern features.